DSVSCA/DSVSCA/README.md

 The program and all dependencies should automatically build and compile.
 All build objects output to the build folder.

 The make process produces 3 main files: libDSVSCA.a, libDSVSCA.so, and DSVSCA.
-Both libDSVSCA.a and libDSVSCA.so are libraries that can be compiled into programs.
+Both libDSVSCA.a and libDSVSCA.so are the static and shared DSVSCA libraries that can be linked into other programs.
+These two libraries can be found in the build folder after compilation.
+Note that you only need to use one of the libraries for DSVSCA to work since they are the same library but compiled differently.
 DSVSCA is a command line program compiled in the example folder and allows for easy use of DSVSCA.

 ## Running DSVSCA
 ```